abhilashjp/lookupapp/docs/how-to-verify/tax-card-oman.md

 * Example Tax Card Number: 8062505

-A successful verifiction of the Tax Card Nummber on the taxoman lookup tool will return the following details
+A successful verification of the Tax Card Nummber on the taxoman lookup tool will return the following details

 * Tax Card No.
 * TIN